222,600 Signatures Ask the Clark County District Attorney's Office to Allow DNA Testing for Kirstin Blaise Lobato!

 Las Vegas Journal-Review, May 29, 2002.

-Oral Arguments Requested from the Nevada Supreme Court
+Oral Arguments Before the Nevada Supreme Court Scheduled for September 9th at 11:30am PST

 See the latest briefs and rulings in Kirstin's case on the Nevada Supreme Court website.